We’ve had sparkles. We’ve had monsters. We’ve had more questionable love stories than anyone asked for.

 Vampire lore almost exclusively frames them as manipulative, controlling, lust-driven creatures obsessed with beauty and youth — even when they’re positioned as the “good” ones.
 We’ve recycled the reincarnated-lover trope.
 We’ve followed the morally conflicted immortal whose entire identity revolves around refusing to feed.
 And, of course, we’ve seen vampires reduced to shorthand for sin and corruption.

-It’s time for something sharper.
+It’s time for something new.

 If Dracula had a lovechild with The Lord of the Rings and Outlander, this would be it.